 Our curricula

-The IDEA platform is utilized by four national infectious disease curricula
+The IDEA platform is utilized by five national infectious disease curricula

 IDEA platform